Mikky Ekko

-John Stephen Sudduth, known professionally as Mikky Ekko, is an American singer and songwriter from Nashville.
+John Stephen Sudduth, known professionally as Mikky Ekko, is an American singer, songwriter and record producer from Nashville.
 He co-wrote and was featured on Rihanna's 2013 single "Stay", which charted in multiple countries, becoming his first-charting material.
 Ekko released his debut studio album, Time, in 2015 through RCA Records.
 Fame, his second album, was released in 2018 on Interscope Records.

 Early life

 John Stephen Sudduth was born in Louisiana and is the son of a preacher.
 He eventually moved to Nashville, Tennessee to pursue a music career.
 He began working as a songwriter for other artists, but realized that he wanted to be a singer.

 Career

 2008–12: Career beginnings

 In 2009, Sudduth partnered with producer Tim Lauer and engineer Dan Hansen to record an a cappella version of "Sedated", released under the name Mikky Ekko.
 That led to his first EP Strange Fruit, which released February 15, 2009.
 In September 2009, he toured with the Nashville-based collective group Ten Out of Tenn.

 Lauer and Hansen collaborated with Ekko for his 2010 EPs, Reds and Blues.
 "Who Are You, Really?", one of the tracks from Reds, caught the attention of experimental hip hop producer Clams Casino.
 It was featured in no fewer than six TV series episodes (Teen Wolf, Ringer, Pretty Little Liars, True Blood, The Blacklist and Reign).
 The video for "Feels Like the End", his second official single, produced by Nick Ruth and Ekko, was released to YouTube on September 25, 2012, with the digital release following on September 25.
 "Pull Me Down", written and produced by Ekko and Casino, was released digitally on October 30, 2012.
 The official video was uploaded to YouTube on November 16, 2012.
 Ryan Hemsworth released a remix of the song to iTunes on December 7, 2012.